jjcarstens/replex/README.md

 # replex

-Use Elixir to replay radio signals on a Raspberry Pi
+Use Elixir to replay radio signals on a Raspberry Pi on GPIO 4

 ## About